kwitaszek/SmartWatch/README.md

 ### Power-Up

 At this stage, you shoudl be able to pwoer up the breaboard curcuit. you are fre to use the adapter or the usb chager as the power source.
-After the booting,the oled screen shuld power up , disaplying hr screen below:
+After the booting,the oled screen shuld power up , disaplying the screen as shown below:

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)

+### Soldering the PCB